 Back pain is an incredibly common sleep problem.
 If you’re wondering what makes it so common, it’s either incorrect posture or the use of the wrong mattress.
 It’s important to ensure that the normal curves of your spine are maintained and your mattress isn’t too soft.

 Sleeping on your back is ideal when you have back pain.
-A pillow below your knees may help in restoring the curves of your spine and any tension you
+A pillow below your knees may help in restoring the curves of your spine and any tension you may be feeling in your tendons.
+Placing a rolled towel below your lower back may also give you more relief and support.

 If sleeping on your back doesn’t suit you, move your legs toward your chest a little while keeping your back arched.
 Place a pillow between your knees to prevent stress on your lower back.